1. How Does Home Oxygen Concentrator Work?

 This is a sleeping disorder that can be seriously cause a persons breathing to stop and start suddenly while they are asleep.
 For the most part, the treatment for this condition is the continuous use from a CPAP machine, physical exercise and weight loss, and in some cases people with sleep apnea need to use oxygen therapy.

-1. Will a POC meet your daily oxygen needs?
+6.1 Will a portable oxygen concentrator meet your daily oxygen needs?

 With your mobile concentrator it will provide you with the exact amount of oxygen that you need during the day no matter what you need the oxygen for or how much you need.
-Since your oxygen levels change during the day whether you are sleeping or doing physical activity your POC will monitor that and give you the amount of oxygen that you need.
+Since your oxygen levels change during the day whether you are sleeping or doing physical activity your portable oxygen concentrator will monitor that and give you the amount of oxygen that you need.

 The two different types of setting that come with portable concentrators are a pulse dose and a continuous flow setting.
-All of the POCs that you will find that have a continuous flow setting will also have a pulse dose setting.
+All of the portable oxygen concentrators that you will find that have a continuous flow setting will also have a pulse dose setting.
 For now, the highest continuous flow setting for a mobile concentrator is 2 liters per minute.

 A portable units has to be light enough so that it isn't a burden while you are out where you need to go.
 You should also take into consideration the extra batteries and supplies that you will most likely need.
 You should always account for a few extra pounds for the additional supplies if you plan to be out and about all day.

 6.3 Are you able to fly with a portable concentrator?